marcus-crane/utf9k/content/blog/2022-02-12--plex-tidal-together/index.md

 I also ran into this fun popup when poking around and this won't be the last time we see something like it in this post

 {{< image src="apple-music-too-many-devices.jpg" noshadow=true >}}
+  Visible over a desktop wallpaper is a native macOS dialog popup.
+At the top of the popup is the Apple Music logo.
+The text reads "More than one device is trying to play music.
+With a Family plan, up to 5 other people can stream their music at once." with the ability to select Not Now or Upgrade.
 {{< /image >}}

 #### Tidal